Rouzax/HandBrakeCLI-PowerShell/README.md

 ## Presets

 The script supports using custom HandBrake presets in JSON format.
-Place your preset files in the "Presets" folder located in the same directory as the script.
-When prompted to select a preset file, choose from the available options in the "Presets" folder.
+Run the script with `-PresetFile <PresetFilePath>` to the location of your presets file.
+It will show all available Present in that file for you to choose from.
+If there is only 1 preset it will automatically use that one.